PurdueECE264/2018FallProblems/HW02/README.md

 principle:

 1. find the smallest number
-2. move it to the beginning
+2. move it to the beginning of the list
 3. exclude the number, and sort the rest of the data

 Write Self-Checking Code